 To order some of the finest meat Hampshire can offer, visit our online store today.

-Farm Gate Market
+Farm Market Shop

 Rother Valley Farm is now running a socially distanced Farm Gate Farmers' Market every weekend, in West Sussex.
 Initially set up as a way to support the business, local enterprises, and the community during the COVID-19 lockdown, our successful market now offers a variety of products from local suppliers.